syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/how-to/import-an-excel-file-using-uploader.md

 domainurl: ##DomainURL##
 ---

-## Import an excel file using uploader component in ##Platform_Name## Spreadsheet control
+## Import an excel file using uploader in ##Platform_Name## Spreadsheet control

-If you select the file using file uploader then you will get the uploaded file data in the [`success`](../api/uploader#success) event of file uploader.
-In this event, you should pass the received file data as argument to the [`open`](../api/spreadsheet/#open) method of the spreadsheet.
+If you select the file using file uploader then you will get the uploaded file data in the [success](../api/uploader#success) event of file uploader.
+In this event, you should pass the received file data as argument to the [open](../api/spreadsheet/#open) method of the spreadsheet.

 {% if page.publishingplatform == "typescript" %}